frombeirutwithlove/ProtestTips/WhatToDo.md

 - Use helmets (especially if you have a medical condition).
 - Avoid wearing lotion or oils on your skin.
 Pepper spray and tear gas stick to it and burn.
 - Avoid jewelry, and anything that could get pulled or caught in something.
+- If concerned about being identified in photos (by law enforcement, media, and others), make sure any visible tattoos or other identifying marks are covered.

 ### What to keep in your bag 🎒
 - A bandana or mask cloth and a small bottle of cider vinegar (for tear gas, keep in mind that this should help